Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: The Chameleon system-on-chip architecture

-To determine the optimal PE array sizes for the two modes, we simulate real-time KWS and peak TOPS/W performance in \autoref{fig:subsection_mode}(a), assuming SRAMs dominate total system power.
+To determine the optimal PE array sizes for the two modes, we simulate real-time KWS power and peak TOPS/W performance during FSL in \autoref{fig:subsection_mode}(a), assuming SRAMs dominate total system power.
 The analysis identifies array sizes of 4 and 16 as optimal.
-We couple operation in both modes with a memory layout that enables power gating of specific weight and bias memory sections, while clock gating unused PEs in $4\times4$-mode (\autoref{fig:subsection_mode}(b)).
-Instead of storing DNN weights purely in row- or column-major order, the top-left $4\times4$ weights are stored row-major in the first two banks, followed by the remaining $12\times4$ weights.
-In $16\times16$ mode, all banks are active, enabling $16\times16\times4$-bit reads per cycle.
-In $4\times4$ mode, MSB banks are power gated, leaving only the LSB banks, referred to as \textit{always-on}, active.
-These are virtually stacked to enlarge the address space, supporting 16k weights over 1024 addresses and 512 biases over 128 addresses.
+To support efficient operation for both sizes, we propose to use a single $16\times16$ PE array while we employ a special memory layout: instead of storing DNN weights purely in row- or column-major order, the top-left $4\times4$ weights are stored row-major in the first two banks (LSBs), followed by the remaining \red{240} weights (\autoref{fig:subsection_mode}(b)).
+This approach has two key advantages.
+First, by writing the network parameters for the $4\times4$ mode only to the LSB memories, referred to as \textit{always-on} banks, the uninitialized MSB memories can be power-gated through a separate power rail that is physically powered off, thereby cutting leakage without data loss.
+The 240 unused PEs can also be clock gated to reduce dynamic power.
+Second, the design of the network address generator can remain mode-independent: in both modes, the addresses are generated in the same way; the only difference is that in the $4\times4$ mode, a smaller weight matrix is loaded per cycle.
+Hence, as each address now contains fewer parameters, we virtually stack the LSB weight banks in $4\times4$ mode to enlarge the address space, supporting 16k weights over 1024 addresses, instead of 512 in $16\times16$ mode.

 Comparing Chameleon to other KWS accelerators in \autoref{fig:tcn_accel_comp}, we observe that its dual-mode operation enables a $4.3\times$ higher peak throughput in $16\times16$ mode, a 16-fold increase from Chameleon's $4\times4$ mode.
 Meanwhile, in $4\times4$ mode, Chameleon achieves a $2\times$ power reduction for real-time end-to-end KWS inference while maintaining a classification accuracy on par with state-of-the-art inference-only accelerators.
+Varying the PE array size only impacts the throughput-power tradeoff, without impacting accuracy.